marvokdolor/learning/100DaysOfCodeRound3-log.md

 - Investigated how to express MM:SS in d3.

 ### R3D25 - 03/26/2019
-- Worked on Visualize Data with Scatterplot Graph
+- Worked on Visualize Data with Scatterplot Graph project

 ### R3D26 - 03/27/2019
 - Watched some Udacity D3 videos
-- Worked on Visualize Data with Scatterplot Graph
+- Worked on Visualize Data with Scatterplot Graph project

 ### R3D27 - 03/28/2019
 - Worked on The Unix Workbench course